Trolex Air XD delivers advanced particulate monitoring for hazardous environments

 Trolex Air XD

-Unlike existing dust monitors on the market, which can only be set to measure one particulate size at a time, the Air XD uses highly advanced particulate sensor laser technology to monitor multiple sizes of dust or silica particles at once – in real-time.
+Unlike existing dust monitors on the market, which can only be set to measure one particulate size at a time, the Air XD uses highly advanced particulate sensor laser technology to monitor multiple sizes of dust particles at once – in real-time.

 This is the first time that multiple real-time dust monitoring has been deployed in hazardous environments.